MySQL supports local transactions (within a given client

 or rolled back.
 Conversely, if a local transaction has been

-started with START TRANSACTION
+started with START TRANSACTION, no XA

 statements can be used until the transaction has been